 The new state pension will be a clear improvement on the current system, removing layers of complexities.
 It's part of our work to abolish outdated inequalities and create a fairer society'.
 (Webb, 2014a).

-Space precludes incorporating more examples of government narrative regarding the new policies, but broadly speaking the dominant message in the above excerpt - that the New Flat Rate State Pension and Auto-Enrolment represent a positive advance for women - is echoed elsewhere (Webb, 2013; Webb, 2014b, Webb 2014c; Cumbo, 2014; DWP, 2014b; Thurley, 2014; Webb, 2014c).
+Space precludes incorporating more examples of government discourse regarding the new policies, but broadly speaking the dominant message in the above quotation - that the New echoed elsewhere (Webb, 2013; Webb, 2014b, Webb 2014c; Cumbo, 2014; DWP, 2014b;